OurMachinery/themachinery-books/the_machinery_book/src/qa_pipeline/how_to_write_unit_tests.md

 Here we register our test interface to the `TM_UNIT_TEST_INTERFACE_NAME`.

-*How could this interface look like?*
+*What could this interface look like?*
-After we have done this, all we need to do is declarer our `my_unit_tests`.
+After we have done this, all we need to do is declare our `my_unit_tests`.
 It is as easy as it gets:

 ```c
 #include <foundation/unit_test.h>